schwobr/ML-DSBA-AI-Assignment_2/README.md

 # ML-DSBA-AI-Assignment_2

-Assignment propositon for Foundation of Machine Learning courses at CentraleSupélec.
+Assignment proposition for Foundation of Machine Learning courses at CentraleSupélec.

 Proposed by Robin Schwob and Paul Asquin.
-This assigment is based on the Kaggle contest : [www.kaggle.com/c/titanic](https://www.kaggle.com/c/titanic)
+This assignment is based on the Kaggle contest : [www.kaggle.com/c/titanic](https://www.kaggle.com/c/titanic)

 # Run the models
 It's possible to run each model independently bu using the test implemented in test.py.
 Run the following instructions to execute specific models.